shubhomb/shubhom.com/content/project/checkers_bot.md

 tags = []

 # Project summary to display on homepage.
-summary = "A checkers bot trained using some of the methods described in the original AlphaGo result."
+summary = "A checkers bot trained using some of the methods described in the original AlphaGo result"

 # Optional image to display on homepage.
 image_preview = "checkers.jpg"